mattjlewis/diozero/README.md

 + Make suggestions for [fixes and enhancements](https://github.com/mattjlewis/diozero/issues)
 + Provide sample applications
 + Contribute to development
++ Tell me about your projects!

 ## To-Do

 There is still a lot left to do, in particular:

 + Thorough testing (various types of devices using each service provider)
-+ Testing on different devices (all flavours of Raspberry Pi, BeagleBone, ...)
++ Testing on different devices (all flavours of Raspberry Pi, BeagleBone, Odroid, Udoo, ...)
 + GPIO input debouncing
-+ Other I2C & SPI devices, including those on the SenseHAT
++ Other I2C & SPI devices, in particular the IMU on the SenseHAT
 + A clean object-orientated API for IMUs

 ## Change-log